Belarusian plane turns back after warning about French airspace - News Break

 French Junior Minister for Transport Jean-Baptiste Djebbari said on Monday that France had suspended the authorisation for Belavia flights to cross its territory.

-Belavia has said it has been banned from flying to Lithuania, Latvia, France, Sweden, Britain, Finland, the Czech Republic and Ukraine.
+Belavia says it has been banned from flying to Lithuania, Latvia, France, Sweden, Britain, Finland, the Czech Republic and Ukraine.

-Poland has been allowing Belavia flights to enter its airspace, and a Belavia flight from Minsk to Warsaw landed in the Polish capital at 1220 GMT on Wednesday, according to the website of the city's Chopin Airport.
+Poland currently allows Belavia flights to enter its airspace.
+A Belavia flight from Minsk to Warsaw landed in the Polish capital at 1220 GMT on Wednesday, according to the website of the city’s Chopin Airport.

-But Polish government spokesman Piotr Muller later said the country's cabinet had approved a ban on Belarusian carriers entering its airspace.
-Muller told Reuters by text message that the ban would come into effect at midnight local time.